-At Whinney Banks Primary we follow the curriculum as outlined in the EYFS statutory framework and the Birth to 5 Matters non-statutory curriculum guidance.
+At Whinney Banks Primary we follow the curriculum as outlined in the EYFS statutory framework and Development Matters non-statutory curriculum guidance.
 Our rich and varied curriculum offers diverse, engaging activities to ensure that all children can be supported to achieve their potential and promotes future success.